 Coral bells can be combined with other flowering hanging plants or planted on their own for a spectacular foliage appearance.

 Heucheras are the perfect plant because they can survive in most conditions.
 Drought, humidity, cold, or heat don't bother them.

 When it's hot and dry, plant your coral bells in rich, well-draining soil and water them frequently; otherwise, they're moderate water users.

 Primulas sometimes provide the simplicity required for a hanging basket arrangement.
 Primroses, sometimes known as primroses, aren't particularly tall flowering plants, but their colours make up for it.
 All but green.
-Primroses come in a variety of colours, all except green.
+Primrose comes in a variety of colours, all except green.

 Numerous hybrids have been developed over time, each with distinct characteristics and levels of hardiness.
-The fall and winter months will be filled with colours if you choose the proper primula.
+If you choose the proper primula, the fall and winter months will be filled with colours.

 Because they are short, you can place them in your basket alongside other plants.
 But by placing numerous flowers in one basket, you may make a colourful ball.